 Pour le français, cliquez ici.

-Sini Sanuman works in Mali to stop female genital mutilation or FGM.
+Sini Sanuman works in Mali to stop female genital mutilation (FGM).

 Our president, Siaka Traoré, is the third from the right in the green and yellow shirt.